Text-Aware Diffusion for Policy Learning: Experiments

 \subsection{Experimental Setup and Evaluation}

 \textbf{Benchmarks:} We present our main results using the Dog and Humanoid environments from the DeepMind Control Suite~\cite{tunyasuvunakool2020dm_control}, and robotic manipulation tasks from Meta-World~\cite{yu2020meta}.
 Dog and Humanoid are known to be challenging due to their large action space, complex transition dynamics, and lack of task-specific priors (such as termination conditions).
 We update the environments by modifying the terrain rendered by MuJoCo~\cite{todorov2012mujoco} to have green grass and blue sky.
 We also limit the number of environment timesteps to be 300, which is sufficient to demonstrate successful learning of a behavior, rather than the default 1000.
-The agent's initialized joint configurations were also fixed, as we focus on learning text-conditioned capabilities rather than robustness to initialization conditions.
-Meta-World is initially designed for multi-task and meta reinforcement learning, and is later adopted to evaluate language-conditioned imitation learning algorithms~\cite{nair2022r3m,mu2024embodiedgpt,sontakke2024roboclip}.
-We select a suite of tasks which are balanced for diversity and complexity, and each task is paired with a text prompt (see tasks and their corresponding prompts in Appendix~\ref{sec:app_metaworld_task}).
-Following prior design~\cite{Huang2023DiffusionReward} for Meta-World, we also add a sparse success signal to the dense text-conditioned reward signals.
+The agent's initialized joint configurations are also fixed, as we focus on learning text-conditioned capabilities rather than robustness to initialization conditions.
+Meta-World was initially designed for multi-task and meta-reinforcement learning, and was later adopted to evaluate language-conditioned imitation learning algorithms~\cite{nair2022r3m,mu2024embodiedgpt,sontakke2024roboclip}.
+We select a suite of tasks which are balanced for diversity and complexity, and pair each task with a text prompt (see tasks and their corresponding prompts in Appendix~\ref{sec:app_metaworld_task}).
+Following prior design~\cite{huang2023diffusion} for Meta-World, we also add a sparse success signal to the dense text-conditioned reward signals.

 \textbf{Implementation:} We use TD-MPC~\cite{hansen2022temporal} as the reinforcement learning algorithm for all tasks.
 It is the first documented model to solve Dog tasks when ground truth rewards are available for walking.
 We fix the hyperparameters to the default ones recommended by the TD-MPC authors (see Table~\ref{tab:tdmpc-hparams} in Appendix) for all experiments unless otherwise mentioned.
 We train Humanoid and Dog agents for 2M steps, and Meta-World agents for 700K steps.
 For Meta-World experiments, we scale the sparse success signal by 2.
 Visualizations and quantitative evaluations are reported using the \textit{last} checkpoint achieved at the end of training.
 We use StableDiffusion 2.1~\cite{rombach2022high} as the text-to-image diffusion model ($\sim$1.3B parameters), and AnimatedDiff~\cite{guo2023animatediff} v2 ($\sim$1.5B parameters) as the text-to-video diffusion model.
 AnimatedDiff is implemented on top of StableDiffusion 1.5.
 We fix the reward weights $w_1=2000$ and $w_2=200$ based on Humanoid standing and walking performance, and study their impact in Appendix~\ref{sec:appendix_w}.
 Selection of noise level is discussed in Appendix~\ref{sec:noise_level_intuition}.
 All experiments are performed on a single NVIDIA V100 GPU.